Sorrento Ristorante Italiano in Houston, Texas

 Last Updated on

 Casual Dining in an Upscale Setting

-On the day of our wedding we dined at another gourmet restaurant in Houston before beginning our honeymoon.
+On the day of our wedding, we dined at another gourmet restaurant in Houston before beginning our honeymoon.
 We decided to try something different for this particular day.

+While my husband was familiar with Sorrento Ristorante Italiano, it was my first dining experience there.
 I am happy to report that Sorrento not only met but exceeded my expectations!